Bhutan: Druk Path Trek & Tshechu Festivals

 Our luxurious home base on Days 2 and 3, and again on Day 12.
 Bhutan's first and only five-star spa hotel is nestled in a dozen expansive acres in Neyphu Valley.
 The classic Bhutanese cottage-style hotel is surrounded by serene mountains with stunning views, including from the infinity pool overlooking the valley.
 There's an emphasis throughout on finding your well-being in body, mind and spirit.
 It's the perfect combination of modern design and spacious rooms equipped with all the amenities you'd expect in one of Bhutan's top hotels.

-Our Punakha home base is a contemporary-meets-ancient Kingdom hideaway overlooking a peaceful valley and the gentle river looping through it.
-You’ll have access to awe-inspiring vistas, not to mention luxurious, design-forward rooms with private terraces and full modern amenities.
+Our Punakha home base on our March 3 departure is the Dhensa Boutique Resort; on our March 30 departure, it is the Kunzang Zhing Resort.
+Both resorts are contemporary-meets-ancient Kingdom hideaways overlooking a peaceful valley and the same gentle river looping through it.
+Both resorts have awe-inspiring mountain vistas, not to mention design-forward rooms with full modern amenities.

 Situated in Thimphu’s city center, the new Norkhil Hotel is a tranquil oasis and a case study in modern comfort and convenience.
 With views of Himalayan foothills, it's one of the premier spots in this burgeoning city.
 Indulge in spa treatments, organic and locally sourced cuisine, and the always gracious Bhutanese approach to hospitality.

 The heart of our Bhutan experience is trekking the Druk Path.
 We provide expedition-quality tents, trekking poles, and group-size tarp shelters to house the best nomadic cooking equipment in the camping world.
 We’ll eat well along the way, our cooks using local ingredients to make a mix of Bhutanese and regional specialties, to restore ourselves after a day on the trail.